TomObungu/mathematics.md/Further Mathematics/Vectors/Intersections and Distances between Planes.md

 $$

 # Shortest distance from origin to a plane
-The shortest distance from and the origin in the plane
+Using the formula and the other point being the origin - $O(0,0,0)$.
+Substituting the origin into the formula gives: